eFoam: Foam cut to size

 foam testing checklist

-Since its very first production run over 50 years ago, polyurethane foam has continued to undergo rigorous, high-quality testing procedures.
-Being an incredibly versatile material that can be manufactured to hold a diverse range of properties and characteristics, it is unsurprising that all forms of polyurethane product undergo a number of tests.
+Since its first production run over 50 years ago, polyurethane foam has continued to undergo rigorous, high-quality testing.
+As an incredibly versatile material that can be manufactured to hold a diverse range of properties, it's unsurprising that all forms of polyurethane product are tested.

-By undertaking thorough testing procedures, every characteristic and property of a foam material is accurately measured and recorded.
-This is important as it allows manufacturers to correctly allocate the foam product to its rightful application.
-For example, foam inserts used inside flight casings need to be measured by their quality of shock absorbency to ensure they withstand the demands of air freight travel.
+Thorough testing accurately measures and records every characteristic of a foam material, which lets manufacturers allocate the foam to its rightful application.
+For example, foam inserts used inside flight cases need to be measured for shock absorbency to ensure they withstand the demands of air freight.
+Our guide to foam density, weight and firmness covers how these properties relate.

-In terms of the four most popular types of tests conducted, the most universal is the 'flex fatigue' test, designed to test the resilience of a foam product by calculating durability through repetitive compressions and actions.
-By using a dedicated testing machine, the material is pushed to its limits by undergoing thousands of compressions, from which the percentage of IFD (Indentation Force Deflection) loss is measured against the foam's original height.
-Depending on manufacturer preference, longer testing procedures tend to give a better overview of a foam's overall durability, whereas shorter, more standard tests can determine how much firmness and/or density will be lost through initial customer use.
-Either way, tests that fall under the category of 'flex fatigue' can assess a range of foam properties, with some industry machines able to undertake a range of different compression tests at once.
+The most universal test is flex fatigue, designed to gauge a foam's resilience by calculating durability through repetitive compressions.
+Using a dedicated machine, the material is pushed to its limits through thousands of compressions, from which the percentage of IFD (Indentation Force Deflection, also known as ILD) loss is measured against the foam's original height.
+Longer tests give a better overview of overall durability, while shorter, standard tests show how much firmness or density will be lost through initial use.
+Some industry machines can run a range of compression tests at once.

 bandknife foam machine

-Second to 'flex fatigue' is hysteresis - a test undertaken by foam manufacturers to determine to what extent a foam will retain its original firmness properties.
-Conducted under laboratory conditions, a foam sample is indented by 25 percent before its firmness is measured.
-Then, the foam is indented to 65 percent and again re-measured, before the indentation is then released back to 25 percent - all without allowing the foam to fully expand again.
-This is the crucial part, because though the 25 percent indentation is maintained, the foam won't recover the full amount of its 25 percent firmness.
-In fact, the firmness it does manage to recover gives a solid indication of the material's overarching durability.
+Second to flex fatigue is hysteresis, used to determine how well a foam retains its original firmness.
+Under laboratory conditions, a sample is indented by 25% and its firmness measured, then indented to 65% and re-measured, before being released back to 25% without allowing the foam to fully expand.
+This is the crucial part: although the 25% indentation is maintained, the foam won't recover its full original firmness, and the amount it does recover gives a solid indication of overall durability.

-Two further tests - firmness and support factor - are crucial for assessing whether a foam material is suitable for supporting weight.
-Usually, foam of a higher density has a better support factor, although this can vary.
-Like hysteresis, foam is first compressed by 25 percent and is then compressed to 65 percent of its height by using a second IFD measurement.
-By noting the difference between the two IFD measurements, a greater variation means the foam has a higher ability to support weight.
-To calculate the foam's overall support factor, the ratio of the 65 percent IFD is divided by the 25 percent IFD.
-Likewise, the overall firmness of a foam can be measured using the force in pounds required to compress the foam sample to 25 percent of its original height.
+Two further tests – firmness and support factor – assess whether a foam can support weight.
+Usually a higher-density foam has a better support factor, though this varies.
+As with hysteresis, the foam is compressed to 25% and then to 65% of its height, taking a second IFD measurement; a greater difference between the two means a higher ability to support weight.
+The overall support factor is the ratio of the 65% IFD to the 25% IFD, while overall firmness is the force in pounds needed to compress the sample to 25% of its original height.